NervanaSystems/he-transformer/examples/MNIST/Cryptonets-Relu/README.md

 ***Note***: the client is an experimental feature and currently uses a large amount of memory.
 For a better experience, see the `Debugging` section below.

 This example depends on the [**Intel® nGraph™ Compiler and runtime engine for TensorFlow**](https://github.com/tensorflow/ngraph-bridge).
 Make sure the python environment with ngraph-tf bridge is active, i.e. run `source $HE_TRANSFORMER/build/external/venv-tf-py3/bin/activate`.
-Also ensure the `he_seal_client` wheel has been installed (see `python` folder for instructions).
+Also ensure the `pyhe_client` wheel has been installed (see `python` folder for instructions).

 # Train the network
 First, train the network using